Monday, October 20, 2014

 A Fistful Of Dollars

-- Even if you've cut things down as much as you can, you can still probably cut it down more.
+I didn't really try anything new this jam, so I can't really say there was a lot of new things to learn/note about Game Maker.
+I guess there are some things to remember for next jam though:- Even if you've cut things down as much as you can, you can still probably cut it down more.
 The key concept this game was to use one unit to scout and other units to do stuff with that information the scout uncovers.
 I could have changed the loss condition to having half the neighborhoods dissenting or something similar, cutting out the need for assassins and guards entirely.
 Alternatively, I could have had one unit that remains hidden while not moving, and have it capable of either investigating or purging a town if waits a turn.

 - A 2 day jam probably wont lead to a marketable product, even if it could make a decent prototype.
 Its still not worth putting in a lot of time to make sure you're left with something that's easy to build on.
 That extra time can be spent doing stuff from scratch post-jam, really.